skent259/skent259/README.md

 ## Simulate the Game of Craps

-I don't gamble often&mdash;but I find craps to be the most entertaining way to lose money in a casino.
+I don't gamble often&mdash;but, for me, the most entertaining way to lose money in a casino is playing craps.
 As a side-project, I developed a simulator in python ([skent259/CrapsSim](https://github.com/skent259/CrapsSim)) to test various betting strategies.
 With it, I analyzed the best craps strategies for players on a budget, published on [my blog](http://pages.stat.wisc.edu/~kent/blog/2019.07.31_Craps_Budget/craps_best-strategies-on-a-budget.html).

 ***

 The rest of my repositories are a mixture of machine learning implementations, visualizations from other contexts, talks that I've given, and more.
 Feel free to check out those projects below!

 <!--
 **skent259/skent259** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.